mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

     `mkdir /usr/share/errbot/roxie && cd /usr/share/errbot/roxie`

 1. Initialize the directory for Errbot.
-This will copy the nessessary files, as well as a default configuration file to our working directory
+This will copy the necessary files, as well as a default configuration file to our working directory

     `errbot --init`